 Bulimia nervosa (bulimia) is similar to anorexia, with the addition of purging.
 Bulimia includes:

 Bingeing/binge-eating, or eating a large quantity of food over a short period of time based on the situation.
 For example, eating a lot at a special holiday meal wouldn't usually be considered a binge.
-People who binge often say that they feel like they can't control how much eat and feel like once they've started, they can't stop despite feeling physical discomfort.
+People who binge often say that they feel like they can't control how much they eat and feel like once they've started, they can't stop despite feeling physical discomfort.

 Purging, or eliminating food, to try to prevent weight gain from a binge.
 Purging includes making yourself vomit, using medications like laxatives in unsafe ways, fasting (avoiding all food for a period of time) or exercising a lot.